 Once the black slats are level, hold them in position with the three yellow safety collars (see below).
 Once in place, turn the ratchets on the yellow collars to lock in place (they can pop out, adjust, and continue turning to lock more tightly), and the two black knobs should be completely closed.
+(Below: yellow collars only apply before 2018).

-USE YOUR SANDBAGS!
+YOUR SANDBAGS!